24LopezR/GAN_muon_simulation/README.md

 Structure:

-- '''code/''': code I developed for TFM
+- ´´´Training/´´´: code I developed for TFM.
-- '''data/''': some muon datafiles
+- ´´´Paper/´´´: Stuff related to the paper: code, datafiles and trained model.
-- '''Pytorch/''': Pytorch implementation of WGAN-GP (from https://github.com/EmilienDupont/wgan-gp)
+- ´´´Pytorch/´´´: Pytorch implementation of WGAN-GP (from https://github.com/EmilienDupont/wgan-gp).